Designing the Latimer-Smith Engineering and Science Building

 The building sits on the southeast corner of the UT Martin historic quadrangle.
 A STEM Courtyard has been carefully designed with landscape architect Ritchie Smith, allowing the inside activities of the building to spill outside through large garage doors that open directly from the labs.
 Tiered seating built into the hardscape allows for outdoor teaching opportunities.
 Other exterior STEM learning elements include terrain and elevation changes for a designated robot obstacle course, a benchmark for students to utilize when surveying the quad, and bridge mount support for structural bridge projects to be displayed and tested in a highly visible area.
 The building and STEM quad will serve as a hinge between the existing quad and what will become a future quad in the overall campus master plan.

-The UTM logo on the windows (above and at right) works as a shade and adds an element of fun to the building's design.
+The UTM logo on the windows (above and at right) works to shield out harsh light and adds an element of fun to the building's design.
 The windows give this design a distinguished look and loads of character.
 They have beautiful shades of color, along with interesting shapes and configurations.

 “We have over 1,200 buildings in the University of Tennessee system.
 This is one of the best anywhere across the system, so you have a lot to be proud of.”